claycle/northtexasaikido/content/seminar-section.md

 ---
 ## Patricia Hendricks Shihan

-[Patricia Hendricks Shihan](https://www.aikido-sanleandro.com/patricia-hendricks-shihan/) returns to North Texas Aikido for a full weekend of outstanding instruction **Saturday and Sunday, May 21st and 22nd, 2022**.
+[Patricia Hendricks Shihan](https://www.aikido-sanleandro.com/patricia-hendricks-shihan/) returns to North Texas Aikido for a full weekend of outstanding instruction **Saturday and Sunday, March 25th and 26th, 2023**.
 Don’t miss this opportunity to deepen your understanding of Aikido under this world-renowned master instructor.

 Register online for the seminar now.
-Fees are $125/person for both Saturday and Sunday, or $85/person for either Saturday or Sunday.
+Fees are $130/person for both Saturday and Sunday, or $90/person for either Saturday or Sunday.

 Please plan to arrive [at the dojo](/#directions) at 9AM each day.
 The seminar will begin at 10AM and continues until 4PM, with several breaks.